super-fun-surf/winery-sales/README.md

 * In Production Create the psql Database user "winery" and set your password

-* run whenever -w (to write the chrontabs for the email reminders & ...) (not yet implemented)

 # Database
 * More info on the database settings is in [config/database.yml](config/database.yml)